karlnapf/kameleon-mcmc/README.md

-Code for the MCMC hammer NIPS 2013 project
+Code for the Kernel Adaptive Metropolis project.